Rocchetta Mattei: Origins and theory

 Electrohomeopathy (called by Mattei elettromiopatia or elettromeopatia) is a therapeutic system devised by Cesare Mattei in the mid-19th century.
-According to the official presentation by the Archivio Museo Cesare Mattei, it is based on the combined use of medicated granules and liquids called “electric fluids”, obtained from non-toxic medicinal plants by means of a secret process.
-The remedies were categorised into different families (e.g. anti-scrofulous, anti-cancerous, anti-angioitic, febrifuge, pectoral, anti-lymphatic, vermifuge, anti-venereal) and the fluids were polarised as “red”, “blue”, “white”, “yellow” and “green” electricity, intended to restore the balance of the body’s electric forces.
+It combined medicated granules and liquids called “electric fluids”, obtained from medicinal plants by means of a secret process and interpreted through a doctrine of positive, negative and neutral bodily “electric” forces.

+Treccani describes the system as a mixture of homeopathy, phytotherapy, alchemy and magnetism that went beyond the principles of Hahnemannian homeopathy.
+Mattei claimed that disease resulted from an imbalance between positive and negative electric forces within the organism and that his internal and external remedies could restore equilibrium.
+The remedies were categorised into different families (e.g. anti-scrofulous, anti-cancerous, anti-angioitic, febrifuge, pectoral, anti-lymphatic, vermifuge, anti-venereal) and the fluids were polarised as “red”, “blue”, “white”, “yellow” and “green” electricity.

 Mattei presented electrohomeopathy as a universal, non-toxic cure for a wide range of diseases, including cancer.
-His claims were strongly contested by mainstream physicians, who denounced the lack of scientific basis for his theories.
+His claims were strongly contested by mainstream physicians, who denounced the lack of scientific basis for his theories, the secrecy of his preparations and the absence of demonstrable electricity in the products.
 Nonetheless, the system attracted a large following in Europe and beyond in the late 19th and early 20th centuries and was widely discussed in medical and popular literature.

 Global diffusion and decline

 According to the Archivio Museo Cesare Mattei, by 1881 there were 26 officially recognised depots for Mattei remedies in addition to the central depot in Bologna, located not only in major Italian cities but also in Paris, Nice, Regensburg, Geneva, London, Warsaw, Kraków, Moscow, Odessa, several Spanish towns, Delft, Mangalore in India, Yokohama, Buenos Aires and other locations.
 By 1884 the number of depots had grown to 107, and by 1914, under Venturoli, to 266 worldwide, despite opposition from allopathic medicine and the proliferation of counterfeit products.

 The production of the “original” Mattei remedies in Bologna continued, under various heirs, until 1968, when the laboratories closed.
-Today, preparations marketed as electrohomeopathic remedies are produced in several countries (notably India, Pakistan and Germany), but they do not use Mattei’s original secret formulas.
+Today, preparations marketed as electrohomeopathic remedies are produced in several countries (notably India, Pakistan and Germany), but they do not use Mattei's original secret formulas.